otoolep/questdb.io/docs/startCRUD.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 Here:
  - `cust_id` is the customer identifier.
-It unuquely identifies customer.
+It uniquely identifies customer.
  - `balance_ccy` balance currency.
 We use `SYMBOL` here to avoid storing text against each record to save space and increase database performance
  - `balance` is the current balance for customer and currency tuple
  - `timestamp` timestamp in microseconds of the record